sadegh15khedry/ML-Algorithms-From-Scratch/Logistic-Regression/README.md

 ## Overview

-This project is focused on implementing a custom logestic regression model and comparing it with the standard scikit-learn linear regression model.
+This project is focused on implementing a custom logestic regression model and comparing it with the standard scikit-learn logistic  regression model.
 The project includes data exploration, data preprocessing, model training, and evaluation phases using the Spam email Dataset.

 ## Directory Structure
 ```